RMLio/yarrrml-parser/README.md

 You find an example in [`test/template-escape`](test/template-escape).
 If you want to use for example `$(_name)` as both an external reference and a normal reference, then you add a `\` for the latter resulting in `$(\_name)` for the latter.

+If you want the outputted RML to be pretty, please provide the `-p` or `--pretty` parameter.

 #### yarrrml-generator